JohannesJHN/iso4217/README.md

 - `Name (string)`
   The official name of the currency

+- `WithdrawalDate (string)`
+  The withdrawal date for inactive currencies (empty for active currencies) The string can be in the format "YYYY-MM" or "{start} to {end}".
+  For active currencies, the string is "".

 - `Countries() []string`
   Returns a list of ISO 3166-1 alpha-2 country codes where the currency is used

+- `IsActive() bool`
+  Returns true if the currency is currently active (not withdrawn)

 # Get Currency

-- `LookupByCode(code string) (Currency, bool)`
+- `LookupByAlpha3(code string) (Currency, bool)`
   Retrieves a currency by its ISO 4217 alphabetic (alpha-3) code, such as "USD" or "EUR".
+  Searches both active and inactive currencies.
   Returns the corresponding currency and a boolean indicating whether the lookup was successful.

 - `LookupByNumeric(numeric int) (Currency, bool)`
   Retrieves a currency using its ISO 4217 numeric code.
+  Only searches active currencies as numeric codes may be reused.
   Returns the corresponding currency and a boolean indicating whether the lookup was successful.

 - `LookupByCountry(alpha2 string) (Currency, bool)`
   Retrieves a currency by a ISO 3166-1 country code (alpha2), such as "DE" or "US".
+  Only returns active currencies as country mappings are only maintained for active currencies.
   Returns the corresponding currency and a boolean indicating whether the lookup was successful.

 - `All() map[string]Currency`
-  Returns a map containing all ISO 4217 currencies, where each key is the currency's alpha-3 code (e.g., "USD", "EUR").
+  Returns a map containing all ISO 4217 currencies (both active and inactive), where each key is the currency's alpha-3 code (e.g., "USD", "EUR").
   This allows easy iteration and access to the complete set of supported currencies.

+- `AllActive() map[string]Currency`
+  Returns a map containing only active ISO 4217 currencies, where each key is the currency's alpha-3 code.

+- `AllInactive() map[string]Currency`
+  Returns a map containing only inactive (withdrawn) ISO 4217 currencies, where each key is the currency's alpha-3 code.

 ## For Library Users